How to Build FM Transmitter Circuit

 13. 9v battery

-14. 9v battery Cap
+14. 9V battery Cap

 Most of these components can be salvaged from old parts.

-FM Transmitter Circuit Diagram and Explanation
+FM Transmitter Circuit Diagram with Detailed Explanation

 Connect the components as shown in the Simple FM transmitter circuit below.